Sigh.

 I’ve been in similar situations in the past.
 In fact, I remember when a tenant contacted me to report a broken gate in the back garden, which “needed” replacing because it was unusable and compromised her security.

-I went to assess the damage, only to discover the hinge had come loose, and the solution was to tighten 2 screws.
-In hindsight, that scenario was even more demoralising, because there’s nothing more bog-standard than tightening a regular flat-head screw.
-Ironically, she looked at me in amazement, like I had just given a blind man his sight.
-It didn’t even enter her mind that I wasn’t working miracles, she was just an incomparable buffoon.
+I went to assess the damage, only to discover that the hinge had simply come loose, and the solution was just to tighten two screws.
+In hindsight, the scenario was even more demoralising, because there’s nothing more bog-standard than tightening a regular flat-head screw.
+Ironically, she looked at me in amazement, as if I’d just given a blind man his sight.
+It didn’t even occur to her that I wasn’t performing miracles – she was just useless.

 I’m always quick and efficient when it comes to resolving any maintenance issues, and I appreciate it’s “part of my job” as a landlord.
 But give me a break.
-This was like calling an ambulance to entertain a splinter.
-I have no qualms with attending maintenance issues, but when a tenant can’t even be bothered to try and resolve the most basic of repairs, it’s annoying as hell.
-Tightening a bolt doesn’t even constitute as DIY, it’s like fastening a cap on a bottle of Evian.
+This was like calling an ambulance to deal with a splinter.
+I have no qualms about attending to maintenance issues, but when a tenant can’t even be bothered to tackle the most basic repairs themselves, it’s infuriating.
+Tightening a bolt isn’t even DIY, it’s more like fastening the cap on a plastic bottle.
 Alas, the loose tap syndrome.
 Sigh.

-- Your tenant is an idiot!
+- Remember: Your tenant is an idiot.
 Don’t assume otherwise.

-- Your tenant DOES NOT give a shit about your finances.
-In fact, your tenant is pissed at you because “all landlords are rich”.
-Your tenant will NOT care if you spend £1,000 on getting a light-bulb changed, as long as it’s done.
+- Money doesn’t matter to them: Your tenant couldn’t care less about your finances.
+In fact, they’re probably annoyed at you because “all landlords are rich.”
+They won’t blink if you spend £1,000 to fix a light bulb, as long as it’s done.

-- If professional help is required, and you don’t have an existing relationship with a reliable and reasonable tradesman, get quotes!
-Always get a few quotes from recommended tradesman to achieve the best value.
+- Get quotes: If professional help is needed and you don’t have a reliable tradesman, always get multiple quotes from recommended professionals to ensure the best value.

-- Tenants are paying for a service, so don’t ignore/neglect their reach-outs for assistance, regardless of how minuscule the bullshit problems appear to be (and eventually is).
-Despite how irritating it is, suck it up and play the game, because an unhappy tenant will make your life a lot more miserable than catering for their incompetence.
+- Respond, even to minor issues: Tenants are paying for a service, so don’t ignore or neglect their requests, no matter how trivial the problems seem.
+Suck it up and play the game – an unhappy tenant will make your life far more miserable than catering to their incompetence.

-So landlords/agents, what’s the most ridiculous maintenance issue that you have had to deal with, which screams “The loose tap syndrome”?
+So landlords, what’s the most ridiculous maintenance issue that you have had to deal with, which screams “The loose tap syndrome”?

 Disclaimer: I'm just a landlord blogger; I'm 100% not qualified to give legal or financial advice.
 I'm a doofus.
 Any information I share is my unqualified opinion, and should never be construed as professional legal or financial advice.
 You should definitely get advice from a qualified professional for any legal or financial matters.
 For more information, please read my full disclaimer.